 A significant technical aspect in the construction of the isotropic group and phase speed maps is the simultaneous estimation of azimuthal anisotropy.
 In some areas where azimuthal coverage is not optimal, particularly in parts of Tibet, whether azimuthal anisotropy is estimated simultaneously with the isotropic maps strongly affects the characteristics of the isotropic maps.
 Here, where our focus is the development of an isotropic reference model, we estimate azimuthal anisotropy to ensure that the isotropic maps and resulting model are not biased by anisotropy.
 However, the maps of azimuthal anisotropy are interesting intrinsically and are produced for potential later use.
-Figure 13a-c summarizes the observations of Rayleigh wave azimuthal anisotropy at periods of 10, 20, and 30 sec within the contour of 1000 paths per 2°x2° cell.
+Figs 13a-c summarizes the observations of Rayleigh wave azimuthal anisotropy at periods of 10, 20 and 30 s within the contour of 1000 paths per $2^{\circ} \times 2^{\circ}$ cell.
 Outside the contour, azimuthal anisotropy is not well determined due to low path density, which we take as proxy for poor azimuthal coverage.
-As a result, the isotropic velocity measurements outside the contour will be more likely to be biased by the azimthal anisotropy.
+As a result, the isotropic velocity measurements outside the contour will be more likely to be biased by the azimuthal anisotropy.

-The maps shown in Figure 13 are sensitive to the crust and uppermost mantle for most of the study area except Tibet, where the principal sensitivity is to the crust.
-The anisotropy at 10 sec period is mainly sensitive to the uppermost crust, and its lateral variation is well correlated with the major geological provinces; e.g., anisotropy is strongest in the Tibetan Plateau and weakens in eastern China.
+The maps shown in Fig. 13 are sensitive to the crust and uppermost mantle for most of the study area except Tibet, where the principal sensitivity is to the crust.
+The anisotropy at 10 s period is mainly sensitive to the uppermost crust, and its lateral variation is well correlated with the major geological provinces; for example, anisotropy is strongest in the Tibetan Plateau and weakens in eastern China.
 Relatively strong anisotropy is observed beneath the Bohaiwan and Songliao basins and along the boundary between the Yangtze Craton and the South China Fold Belt.
-At longer periods (e.g., 30 sec), anisotropy is weaker than at shorter periods, although it remains strong in the Tibetan Plateau and increases in Japan.
-Unlike amplitude, the direction of anisotropy is generally consistent between the three periods.
-This includes NW-SE fast directions across northern Tibet, nearly N-S directions in southeastern Tibet, and NW-SE directions in Japan, which are perpendicular to the Japan-Ryukyu subduction system.
+At longer periods (e.g. 30 s), anisotropy is weaker than at shorter periods, although it remains strong in the Tibetan Plateau and increases in Japan.
+Unlike the amplitude of azimuthal anisotropy, the direction of anisotropy is generally consistent between the three periods.
+This includes NW-SE fast directions across northern Tibet, nearly N-S directions in southeastern Tibet, and NW-SE directions in Japan, which are subparallel to the Japan-Ryukyu subduction direction.
 The purpose of this paper is to produce an isotropic reference model, and further discussion on anisotropic structure is beyond its scope.